 The Wyatt Dowling/Wawanesa Walls of Fame, located at the Transcona Centennial Square, have been established as means to posthumously honour those individuals who have been instrumental in the development, economic success, education, recreation, spiritualism, political life, and volunteerism of Transcona.
 The Walls of Fame are a permanent tribute to the great individuals who partnered in Transcona’s success.

-Application are submitted by family and loved ones and demonstrate that the nominee meets the following criteria:
+Applications can be submitted by family and loved ones or community organizations and must demonstrate how the nominee meets the following criteria: